twidi/mixt/src/mixt/pyxl/README.md

 - Allow passing attributes as kwargs `<input type="text" {**someattrs} />`
 - Use typing to validate attrs, now named props, defined in a ``Props`` class inside tags classes instead of the dict ``__attrs__``
 - Props can now have default value, that are validated and returned when calling ``props``
-- Props can be mandatory
+- Props can be required
+- Adding dev-mode, default to True.
+If False, props types are not validated (to gain time, but useful in tests to validate code)

 You'll find the original README of this library below: